-Raw materials, Packing Materials and stores & spares: cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
+Raw materials, Packing Materials and stores & spares: cost includes cost of purchase and other k) Impairment of non-financial assets

-Finished goods and work in progress: cost includes cost of direct materials and labour and a proportion of manufacturing overheads based on the normal operating capacity, but excluding borrowing costs.
+- costs incurred in bringing the inventories to their present location and condition. - Finished goods and work in progress: cost includes cost of direct materials and labour and a proportion of manufacturing overheads based on the normal operating capacity, but excluding borrowing costs.